g-tumwesigye/alu-AirBnB_clone/README.md

 ### Description

-* Create your data model
+* Creating the  data model
 * Manage (create, update, destroy, etc) objects via a console / command interpreter
 * Store and persist objects to a file (JSON file)

 The first piece is to manipulate a powerful storage system.
 This storage engine will give us an abstraction between “My object” and “How they are stored and persisted”.
-This means: from your console code (the command interpreter itself) and from the front-end and RestAPI you will build later, you won’t have to pay attention (take care) of how your objects are stored.
+This means from our console code (the command interpreter itself) and from the front-end and RestAPI that we will build later.

-This abstraction will also allow you to change the type of storage easily without updating all of your codebase.
+This abstraction will also allow us to change the type of storage easily without updating all of our codebase.

 The console will be a tool to validate this storage engine

-### Relevant Files And Directories
+### Files And Directories

 * `models:` directory will contain all classes used for the entire project.
 A class, called “model” in a OOP * project is the representation of an object/instance.
 * `tests:` directory will contain all unit tests.